myupctoys/Serial_Processing/README.md

 # Serial_Processing
-Collection of classes for configuring comm ports in Processing
+Collection of classes for configuring comm ports in Processing with use case example.

 Read "Processing Serial Port routines.docx" for useage. <BR>Tested to work with Processing 3_5_3 and 4_0B8